autonity/docs.autonity.org/concepts/asm/index.md

 ## Overview

 This section describes the [Auton Stabilization Mechanism (ASM)](/glossary/#asm) and protocol.
-The Auton Stabilization Mechanism provides functions to compute the target value for the Auton [Auton (ATN)](/glossary/#auton) and methods to drive the Auton's actual market price towards the target through the supply of the Auton and [Newton (NTN)](/glossary/#newton).
+The Auton Stabilization Mechanism provides functions to compute the target value for the [Auton (ATN)](/glossary/#auton) and methods to drive the Auton's actual market price towards the target through the supply of the Auton and [Newton (NTN)](/glossary/#newton).

 Autonity implements a Collateralized Debt Position or [CDP](/glossary/#cdp)-based stabilization mechanism.
 Auton tokens are minted and burned exclusively as a result of changing collateralized debt positions.